christandoi/ast596fds-final/README.md

 Ask Gautham if this is good enough :)

 ### Frank Fu
+- Fourier Component reconstruction (nb2)
+- Gaussian Process regression (nb1)

 ### Sihan Li
+- Regression and find the period
+- Machine Learning (Comparison and analysis)

 ### Jennifer Li

 ### Chris Tandoi
+- Modeling + MCMC
+- Writeup some interesting history to tantalize the audience